On the propagation of gravitational waves in matter-filled Bianchi I universe: The unperturbed background metric and field equations

-This paper is devoted to the study of the propagation of GWs in matter-filed Bianchi I spacetime.
+This paper is devoted to the study of the propagation of GWs in matter-filled Bianchi I spacetime (i.e., for $ \mathcal{K} =0 $), although, for polar perturbations we will also examine the propagation in absence of matter.
 To begin with, the corresponding line element is defined in spherical polar coordinates by:

-where $ a(t) $ and $ b(t) $ are the scale factors for expansion along the parallel and the perpendicular to the radial direction respectively.
+where $ a(t) $ and $ b(t) $ are the scale factors representing the expansion along the directions parallel and the perpendicular to the radial direction respectively.
 Considering the spacetime to be filled with a perfect fluid having four-velocity $u^\alpha$, energy density $ \rho $ and pressure $ p $, the energy-momentum tensor is given by:

 The background field equations are obtained as: